guyinatuxedo/nightmare/modules/25-heap/Readme.md

 [+] Found 0 chunks in 0 large non-empty bins.
 ```

-We can see here that the `0x210` bytes for the chunk was taken off of the chunk in the unsorted bin, and that the chunk remained in the unsorted bin.
+We can see here that the original chunk (`0x410` bytes long) was split and `0x210` are now allocated, serving the malloc(0x200) request.
+The remaining bytes bytes (`0x200`) are left in the unsorted bin.

-Now let's look at chunk itself of a chunk in either the Unsorted, Small, or Large Bins.
+Now let's look at the chunks themselves, either from the Unsorted, Small, or Large Bins.

 Small Bin Chunk: